 - 1) For complaints relating to our service, please contact us in writing or by email with your concerns.
-We request that you address your concerns to the lawyer dealing with your matter in the first instance.
-If you are worried about raising your complaint with the lawyer, you may raise your concerns with their Senior/Branch Manager.
-Alternatively, if you wish to raise a formal complaint, please forward your points of concerns in writing to our Complaints Manager at complaints@kjsmith.co.uk. - 2) Our Complaints Team will acknowledge your complaint in writing, normally within 2 business days of receiving it, and let you have a copy of this Complaints Policy, if you have not already received one. - 3) The Complaints Team will then investigate your complaint and let you have our findings.
-We will respond as swiftly as possible and in any event within 8 weeks. - 4) We will be transparent with our findings and we will let you have a written final response.
-If you are not satisfied with our final response, you may refer your complaint the Legal Ombudsman (see "Complaining to the Legal Ombudsman" below). - Alternative complaints bodies (such as Ombudsman Services, ProMediate and Small Claims Mediation) exist which are competent to deal with complaints about legal services.
+You should address your concerns to the Fee Earner with conduct of your matter in the first instance.
+If you are worried about raising your complaint with the Fee Earner, please forward your points of concerns in writing to our Complaints Manager: complaints@kjsmith.co.uk - 2) We will acknowledge your complaint, normally within 2 business days of receiving it, and let you have a copy of this Complaints Procedure, if you have not already received one. - 3) We will then investigate your complaint and let you have our findings.
+We will respond as swiftly as possible and in any event within 8 weeks. - 4) We will be transparent with our findings and we will let you have a written response.
+If you are not satisfied with our response, you may refer your complaint the Legal Ombudsman (see "Complaining to the Legal Ombudsman" below). - Alternative complaints bodies (such as Ombudsman Services, ProMediate and Small Claims Mediation) exist which are competent to deal with complaints about legal services.
 However, we do not agree the use of these alternatives. - 5) If we are unable to resolve your complaint, and it relates to a contract we entered into online or by other electronic means, you may be able to submit your complaint to a certified alternative dispute resolution (ADR) provider in the UK via the EU 'ODR platform'.
 The ODR platform is an interactive website offering a single point of entry for disputes between consumers and traders relating to online contracts.
 The ODR platform is available to consumer clients only, ie where you have instructed us for purposes outside your trade, business, craft or profession.
 The website address for the ODR platform is: https://ec.europa.eu/consumers/odr/main/index.cfm?event=main.home2.show&lng=EN.